 Chemo is given in cycles or rounds.
 There’s often a rest period as part of each cycle of treatment.
 This gives the body time to recover.
 Treatment often lasts for many months.

 Chemo can make you feel very tired, feel sick to your stomach, and cause your hair to fall out.
 But these problems go away after treatment ends.

 There are ways to treat most chemo side effects.
 If you have any side effects, be sure to talk to your cancer care team so they can help.

 In most cases, you will not have surgery if you have small cell lung cancer.
 In a few cases, if the cancer is very small and has not spread, surgery might be done to take out a part of your lung.

 Any type of surgery can have some risks and side effects.
 Be sure to ask the doctor what you can expect.
 If you are having problems, let your doctors know.
 Doctors who treat people with lung cancer should be able to help you with any problems that come up.

-Immunotherapy is treatment that either boosts your own immune system or uses man-made versions of parts of the immune system that attack the small cell lung cancer cells.
+Immunotherapy is treatment that either boosts your own immune system or uses man-made versions of parts of the immune system that attack the lung cancer cells.
 These drugs may be given into a vein.